ellisk42/ec/docs/creating-new-domains.md

 singularity exec container.img python bin/incr.py -t 2 --testingTimeout 2 -i 2
 ```

-Our script is incredibly simple so we should not expect to see much improvement over the course of the iterations.
-The program may be solved during the first iteration.
+Our script is a trivial example so we should not expect to see much improvement over the course of the iterations.
+The program should be solved during the first iteration.

-The training tasks are straightforward, so we should expect to see something like the following indicating that the algorithm discovered a solution using the primitives for each task:
+The training tasks are straightforward, so we should expect to see something like the console output showing that the algorithm found a solution for each task:
 ```
 Generative model enumeration results:
 HIT add1 w/ (lambda (incr $0)) ; log prior = -2.197225 ; log likelihood = 0.000000